scds/dash25-26/intro-r2.md

 ---
 layout: default
-title: Introduction to R Programming
+title: Introduction to R Programming (Winter Term)
 nav_order: 20260115
 ---

 <img src="assets/img/intro-python(3).png" alt="Workshop Title Slide" width="100%">

-# Introduction to R Programming
+# Introduction to R Programming (Winter Term)

 Curious about R but not sure where to start?
 This beginner-friendly workshop is designed for those with no prior experience in R programming.
 You’ll get hands-on with RStudio, explore key data types and data structures, and learn how to perform basic data manipulation.
 By the end, you’ll be able to write and run your own R scripts with confidence.